robertorosero/pyhtonmig/Doc/library/sys.rst

    .. index:: object: traceback

    If no exception is being handled anywhere on the stack, a tuple containing three ``None`` values is returned.
 Otherwise, the values returned are ``(type, value, traceback)``.
-Their meaning is: *type* gets the exception type of the exception being handled (a class object); *value* gets the exception parameter (its :dfn:`associated value` or the second argument to :keyword:`raise`, which is always a class instance if the exception type is a class object); *traceback* gets a traceback object (see the Reference Manual) which encapsulates the call stack at the point where the exception originally occurred.
+Their meaning is: *type* gets the type of the exception being handled (a subclass of :exc:`BaseException`); *value* gets the exception instance (an instance of the exception type); *traceback* gets a traceback object (see the Reference Manual) which encapsulates the call stack at the point where the exception originally occurred.

    .. warning::